 In Auto (default) mode PStill will write the lowest possible PDF level for a given task.
-As PDF levels are backward compatible this provides generally the best compatibility, also with older versions of a post-processing applications.
+As PDF levels are backward compatible this gives you the best compatibility, also with older versions of a reader program.

 Otherwise you may set the desired output PDF level here.